Translate

 • potassium salicylate

 One can have a partitioning of substrate compounds between the hydrotrope and an apolar solvent such as heptane, cyclohexane, and methylcyclohexane.
-Use of these very non-polar solvents increases the proportion of the substrate extracted into the aqueous phase because the substrate has limited solubility in the alternative hydrocarbon phase.
+The use of these very non-polar solvents increases the proportion of the substrate extracted into the aqueous phase particularly when a substrate has limited solubility in the alternative hydrocarbon phase.

 An example from recent literature is provided: